Evidence-based mental health solutions for busy schools & educators

 Do you offer in-person or virtual training sessions?

 Yes, we do!
-Darryl in particular holds regular DBT STEPS-A (Skills Training for Emotional Problem Solving for Adolescents) sessions for secondary school teachers, certifying them to deliver this evidence-based mental health skills programme to secondary age students.
+Darryl in particular holds DBT STEPS-A (Skills Training for Emotional Problem Solving for Adolescents) training sessions for secondary school teachers, certifying them to deliver this evidence-based mental health skills programme to secondary age students.
 See our Training and Consultancy page.